influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 Variables work with normal tasks as well and can be used to overwrite any defaults in the script.
 Since at any point a TICKscript could come in handy as a template the recommend best practice is to always use `var` declarations in TICKscripts.
-This way normal tasks work and if at a later date it is decided that another similar task should be created, doing so is  a trivial exercise of creating a template from the existing TICKscript and then defining multiple tasks.
+This way normal tasks work and if at a later date it is decided that another similar task should be created, doing so is  a trivial exercise of creating a template from the existing TICKscript and then defining additional tasks with variable files.

 ## Using the `-file` flag